Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

       "[=mdhd=]" and/or "[=elng=]" SHOULD be sent from the ingest source to the receiving entity.
    6. Track roles can be signaled in the ingest, by using a "kind" box in the "udta" box.
-The "kind" box MUST contain a schemeIdUri urn:mpeg:dash:role:2011 and a value containing a role as defined in [[!MPEGDASH]].
+The "kind" box MUST contain a schemeURI urn:mpeg:dash:role:2011 and a value containing a role as defined in [[!MPEGDASH]].

 NOTE: [[!MPEGCMAF]] allows multiple "kind" boxes, hence, multiple roles can be signaled.
 By default, one should signal the DASH role urn:mpeg:dash:role:2011.
 A receiver may derive corresponding configuration for other streaming protocols such as HLS.
-In case this is not desired, additional "kind" boxes with corresponding schemeIdUri and values can be used to explicitly signal this information for other protocol schemes.
-Subschemes can be signaled in the schemeIdURI as schemeIdURI@value.
+In case this is not desired, additional "kind" boxes with corresponding schemeURI and values can be used to explicitly signal this information for other protocol schemes.

 An informative scheme of defined roles in DASH and respective corresponding roles in HLS can be found below, additionally the forced subtitle in HLS might